• About Us

 Download and install the RAR mobile app from Google Play here.
 At the moment, it’s available only for Android smartphone users.

 Launch the RAR app and navigate to the folder where your files and documents are stored.
-Select the file you want to send by checking the box next to it, and then tap the button with three vertical dots at the top right part of the screen.
+Select the file you want to send by checking the box next to it, and then tap the kebab button (three vertical dots) at the upper right part of the screen.

 On the dropdown menu, tap “Send.”

 From the list of available apps, choose Messenger.
-If Facebook Messenger is not shown, you may have to swipe up to see it.
+If Facebook Messenger is not shown, you may have to swipe left to see it.

 Choose the Facebook user that you want to send the file to and then tap the SEND button next to his or her name.
 You can also search for them using the Search box at the top.
 You can send the file to as many recipients as you want.